Will Israeli schools open Sunday? Many questions still to be answered

-First through third graders, kindergartners and preschoolers are supposed to return to school by Sunday as the government continues to lift coronavirus restrictions, but many questions remain unanswered leaving both parents and teachers confused.
+Students in first through third grade, kindergarten and preschool are supposed to return to school by Sunday, as the government continues to lift coronavirus restrictions.
+However, many questions remain unanswered leaving both parents and teachers confused.

 What about older teachers or staff with pre-existing medical conditions?
-Or students who are at high-risk?
+Or students who are at higher-risk?
 The Education Ministry has said that these students won’t return to school.
 So how will they learn?

-There is also a question of whether present plans really support parents returning to full-time work.
-Partial days without after school care would leave parents with young children with few alternatives.
+There is also a question of whether the present plan really supports parents returning to full-time work.
+Partial days without after school care would leave parents with young children left with few alternatives.

-Private daycares have said they do not want to re-open because they do not have the backing of the government to step in and support them if coronavirus spreads in their schools.
+Daycares under government regulation have said they do not want to re-open because they do not have the backing of the government to step in and support them if the coronavirus spreads in their schools.

 The discussions taking place Thursday are on the backdrop of a continual decline in the number of coronavirus cases in the country.